East Asian Languages & Cultures Major

-- EALC B200/EALC H200/HIST H200 is required of all EALC majors and is recommended for Global Asia minors.
+EALC B200 is required of all EALC majors and is recommended for Asian Studies minors.
 We urge majors to take 200 in the spring of their JUNIOR year.
-Majors who plan to be abroad in spring term junior year must take EALC 200 spring term sophomore year.
+Majors who plan to be abroad in spring term junior year must take EALC B200 spring term sophomore year.

 Students must earn a grade of 2.0 or higher in each of these courses to continue in the major and be eligible to write a senior thesis.

 III.
 Three departmental elective courses (3 credits)

 Majors must take THREE additional non-language courses offered by members of the Bi-Co EALC Department.